 When calculating an estimate of the total number of persons with dental visits, users can use a person-level file or this event file.
 However, this event file must be used when the measure of interest is defined at the event-level.
-For example, to estimate the number of persons in the civilian noninstitutionalized population of the U.S. with a dental visit in 2000 because of accident or injury, this event file must be used.
+For example, to estimate the number of persons in the civilian noninstitutionalized population of the U.S. with a dental visit in 2001 where an orthodontist was seen, this event file must be used.
 This would be estimated as